 It was time for their weekly meet-up and Chavvi was super excited.
 She had to share this with her friends.
 She raced up to her bike and wore her helmet.
 As she reached the coffee shop she saw two of her friends were already there.
 She waved at them and quickened her step.
 Just as they sat, the last of the member joined in.
 They all were aware of Chavvi’s excitement.
 Anu, one of the friends said “Out with it, I can’t handle the suspense.”
 Chavvi quipped “You know Sameer, from office?
 He proposed to me yesterday and I said Yes!
 My parents are fine with it and Sameer said he will talk to his parents this weekend”, she gushed.
 Everything was moving so quickly, she could hardly believe her luck.
-“Sameer might have to go onsite for long term, by year end and I want to get married before that.
+“Sameer might have to go onsite for the long term, by year-end and I want to get married before that.
 I can’t think of staying apart for so long.”
 After the initial shock, the usual rounds of congratulations and gossip and giggles continued.

 Sameer came from a conservative family while Chavvi came from a more modern background.
-Her mother had been a working woman and she encouraged and instilled qualities of independence and great self esteem in both her daughters.
+Her mother had been a working woman and she encouraged and instilled qualities of independence and great self-esteem in both her daughters.
 So Chavvi knew she might have to make a few changes to her lifestyle to adjust in her new family and she was fine with it.
 The “girl meets the family” day came and Chavvi was a tad bit nervous.
-She smoothed some imaginary creases from her well pressed peach salwar-suit and looked into the mirror.
+She smoothed some imaginary creases from her well-pressed peach salwar-suit and looked into the mirror.
 Her long black hair was neatly pleated.
 She looked beautiful as always.
 She looked into her watch and was just picking her keys when she heard Sameer outside.
 He had come to pick her up.
 She loved these small chivalrous ways.

 Chavvi was stunned to listen to this.
 “Why should I leave the job.
 I had informed the manager earlier and he was confident of finding me an onsite assignment along with you.
 If that does not work out I can always look for a job there or maybe start with Anu and then manage things from there.
-I am sure Anu and me can work it out.” she suggested.
+I am sure Anu and I can work it out.” she suggested.

 By now Chavvi was too dumbfounded to speak.
 She just managed to say “I will call you later and hung up”.
 When she did not come for dinner, her mother came to her room and found her lying in her bed listlessly staring at the ceiling fan.
 “Chavvi is everything alright?” her mother asked.
 Chavvi sat up and hugged her mother.
 She did not know where to start, but she knew she had to tell her mother.
 She told her about her conversation with Sameer.
 “I don’t understand!
 That’s not the guy I fell in love with.
 I realized that I was changing but I thought it was a part of being in a relationship” Her mother put her arm around Chavvi to comfort her.
 “Chavvi I will not comment on what Sameer should and should not do, but there are a few things that concern me and I need to tell you about it.
-Since you have been in this relationship I have lost my confident, determined and go-getter Chavvi and in her place have seen a new confused, doubtful and always hesitant Chavvi evolve.
+Since you have been in this relationship I have lost my confident, determined, and go-getter Chavvi and in her place have seen a new confused, doubtful and always hesitant Chavvi evolve.
 That is not my daughter.
 I did not raise her to be that.
-I did not say anything as I was not sure if this change was self inflicted or due to external circumstances.
-A relation should not alter your personality, your trust in self and life.
-I believe that every relation in our life should be enriching.
-It should add something to our personality and give us a new dimension, and vise-versa, only then does it mean that both the individuals involved give equal respect to each other’s thoughts and wishes.
-Respect for the partner has to be the most important quality in any relation.
+I did not say anything as I was not sure if this change was self-inflicted or due to external circumstances.
+A relation should not alter your personality, your trust in self, and life.
+I believe that every relationship in our life should be enriching.
+It should add something to our personality and give us a new dimension, and vise-versa only then does it mean that both the individuals involved give equal respect to each other’s thoughts and wishes.
+Respect for the partner has to be the most important quality in any relationship.
 If a relation is changing you against your wishes then it is necessary to take a step back and think hard.”